Registration for Fall Term

 *Applicants will start receiving notifications in March

-Note: Domestic applicant who does not require study visa can also apply between March 1 and July 31 (email csmmadm@ualberta.ca before July 31)
+Note: Domestic applicant who does not require study visa can apply until July 31 (email csmmadm@ualberta.ca before July 31)

 Webinar produced by Multimedia Students and organized by International Student Services – A Video Overview of the Multimedia Master Program.